kabaehr/kabaehr.github.io/_posts/2016-12-30-Replacing-slow-gulp.watch-task.markdown

 });
 {% endhighlight %}

-The main changes are that <code>gulp.watch</code> takes a function as the second parameter that will be executed as soon as one of the files changed and <code>gulp-watch</code> only takes the list of file paths as parameter and you have to listen for the change event to handle the change.
+The main changes are that <code>gulp.watch</code> takes a function as the second parameter which will be executed as soon as one of the files changed.<code>gulp-watch</code> only takes a list of file paths as parameter and you have to listen for the change event to handle the change.